-Students will become able to analyze main statistical features of complex financial datasets.
-On successful completion of the course, a student should have a good understanding on: 1) the empirical probability distributions of financial returns; 2) how to characterize and parameterize these distributions; 3) the structure of inter-dependency between financial fluctuations in markets and its quantification; 4) some of the essential features of the complex dynamics of financial markets.
+Students will become able to analyse main statistical features of complex financial datasets.
+On successful completion of the course, a student should have a good understanding on: 1) the empirical probability distributions of financial returns; 2) how to characterize, parameterize and validate these distributions; 3) the quantification inter-dependency/causality structure between financial assets; 4) how to use the outcome of data-analytics to develop better tools for forecasting, valuation and risk management.

 Method of Instruction